Explore the BC’s dramatic mountains and misty forests from a different perspective – the classic Canadian canoe.

 Positioned at a right angle to each other, Clearwater Lake and Azure Lake are connected by a short portage.

 Wells Gray Provincial Park is best known for its collection of spectacular waterfalls.
-This canoe route has one of its own to complement the others, the beautiful Rainbow Falls at the end of Azure Lake.
+This canoe route has many of its own to complement the others, with powerful Rainbow Falls (near the end of Azure Lake) being the most spectacular.

-There are a total of twelve camping areas between both lakes, with most being on Clearwater Lake.
-Being further away from the launch point, Azure Lake is usually less busy.
-There is, however, a water taxi service that can pick up and drop off paddlers anywhere along the route.
+There are a total of thirteen camping areas between both lakes, with most located on Clearwater Lake.
+There is a water taxi service that can pick up and drop off paddlers anywhere along the route.

 Turner Lake Canoe Route